 Elevated lead levels in drinking water is a primary source of exposure for children and adults alike.
 Lead pipes, brass plumbing fixtures and copper pipes soldered with lead can release lead particles into tap water, especially when water has not been flowing for an extended amount of time.
 Lead also enters drinking water through faucets made with brass components.
 It is important to know that brass components are widely used in faucet construction, especially faucets manufactured outside of the United States.

-Lead in drinking water has been in the news nationally as well as locally in Portland.
+Lead in drinking water has been in the news nationally as well as locally in Oregon and Washington.
 In fact, the levels of lead in drinking water in Portland are close to the federal allowable safe amount limit.